Abuzaid911/PropertyApp/SHARING_GUIDE.md

 - Ensure the ngrok session is active and the URL is correctly configured
 - For testing, use the UAE Pass staging environment credentials

+### Build Issues

+1. **EAS build fails**:
+   - Make sure you're logged in with `npx eas login`
+   - Verify your Expo account has the correct Apple/Google credentials
+   - Check that the bundle identifier/package name is not already in use

+2. **iOS build requires a paid Apple Developer account**:
+   - iOS builds for real devices (not simulator) require an Apple Developer membership ($99/year)
+   - Android builds can be created with a free Google Play Developer account

 ### Common Problems

 1. **"Metro bundler not running"**: